iamssurya/ngcordova-plugin-googlemaps/README.md

 # Angular Cordova GoogleMaps plugin for iOS and Android
 ==========================
-This plugin is based on https://github.com/mapsplugin/cordova-plugin-googlemaps
+This plugin is based on https://github.com/mapsplugin/cordova-plugin-googlemaps .Please read the [instructions](https://github.com/phonegap-googlemaps-plugin/cordova-plugin-googlemaps/wiki/Installation) to install base cordova plugin.

+**This plugin will not work without base plugin**

 ###Quick install

-**Plugin is finally available on npm**<br>
-Before you install, make sure you've read the [instructions](https://github.com/phonegap-googlemaps-plugin/cordova-plugin-googlemaps/wiki/Installation)

 *npm (current stable 1.3.9)*
 ```bash